frank-nankivell/Medical-Reminder-Application/readMe.md

 ## 1 Medical Reminder Application (Participant application)

-This is a simple application that provides reminders to users about their medication, and locations to local pharmacies.
+This is a simple application that provides reminders to users to take their medication, and locations to local pharmacies.

 ## 2 Start application with XCode IOS simulator

-IOS simulator - see docs:  https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/iOS_Simulator_Guide/Introduction/Introduction.html
+This app has been developed with the XCODE IOS simulator - see docs:  https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/iOS_Simulator_Guide/Introduction/Introduction.html

 However many other simulators could be used.
-Please use IOS as some components may error on Android simulators.
+However please use an IOS as some components may error on Android simulators.

-The application has been built on EXPO, Node JS and react-native, react-native, expo-cli and node must be be first installed.
+The application has been built on EXPO, Node JS and react-native.
+React-native the Expo-cli and Node must be be first installed before running the app.

 To run / update and access the code for the application please follow the below steps.